Do’s and Don’ts in Singapore: A Guide to Safe and Enjoyable Travels

 People in Singapore are both friendly and respectful to their elders.
 When talking to people who are much older than you, it is common and proper to call them “Aunty” or “Uncle.”
 This is a nice way to show respect for your older people.

-Singapore Public Transportation
+Take Public Transportation in Singapore

 Whenever you can, Take Public Transportation